 The Virginia Retirement System (VRS) administers retirement plans and other benefit programs for state and local government employees.
 The two largest plans are the teachers plan and the state employees plan (Figure 1).
-Other pension plans include the individual retirement plans for 597 local political subdivisions and plans for state police officers (SPORS), other Virginia state law officers (VaLORS), and judges (JRS).
+Other pension plans include the individual retirement plans for 598 local political subdivisions and plans for state police officers (SPORS), other Virginia state law officers (VaLORS), and judges (JRS).
 VRS also administers several defined contribution retirement plans.
 In addition to retirement plans, VRS administers other post-employment benefit programs.
 These include life insurance, sickness and disability, long-term care, and the retiree health insurance credit program.

-VRS serves more than 760,000 members, retirees, and beneficiaries.
+VRS serves more than 788,000 members, retirees, and beneficiaries.
 Active members include current state and local employees and teachers in Virginia's public school divisions.
 VRS also serves retirees, their designated beneficiaries, and "deferred" members, who are not actively employed and are not collecting benefits.

-The financial assets used to pay VRS benefits are pooled in the VRS trust fund, which held \$103.7 billion in assets as of September 30, 2021.
-Ranked by value of assets, VRS is the nation's 18th largest public or private pension fund.
-In FY21, VRS paid \$5.5 billion in retirement benefits and \$475 million in other post-employment benefits from the trust fund.
+The financial assets used to pay VRS benefits are pooled in the VRS trust fund, which held \$96.8 billion in assets as of September 30, 2022.
+Ranked by value of assets, VRS is the nation's 17th largest public or private pension fund.
+In FY22, VRS paid \$5.7 billion in retirement benefits and \$493 million in other post-employment benefits from the trust fund.

 VRS receives funds from three main sources: employer contributions, member contributions, and investment income.
-Due largely to net investment income (FY21 was the highest amount over the past decade), additions to the VRS trust fund in FY21 exceeded benefits paid out and expenses by approximately \$20.4 billion.
+Due to net investment income losses, benefits paid out and expenses for the VRS trust fund exceeded additions to the trust fund in FY22 by approximately \$1.4 billion.

 Investment income is critical to the VRS trust fund's health, typically accounting for over half of total additions in recent years.
-However, in FY21 investment income accounted for more than 80 percent of total fund additions.
-VRS investments generated a return of 24.3 percent for the one-year period ending September 30, 2021.
-The total annualized return over the 10-year period was 10.0 percent, which is above the 6.75 percent long-term (30+ year) rate of return that VRS assumes for its investments.
+VRS earned investment income in FY22 but had net investment losses of \$124 million after accounting accruals and adjustments were made.
+VRS investments generated a return of -5 percent for the one-year period ending September 30, 2022.
+However, the total annualized return over the 10-year period was 7.9 percent, which is above the 6.75 percent long-term (30+ year) rate of return that VRS assumes for its investments.